sirhc505/Tomcat-Ugrade/README.md

 ## Purpose

 Red Hat decided to stop support for Tomcat in RHEL 8 and later.
 However there are a significant number of installations of Tomcat already.
 The purpose of this script is to pull down the latest version 9 edition of Tomcat and upgrade it.

+Additionally this will setup and install Tomcat in a fashion similar to how it is setup on RHEL 7 from the RPM.

 ## Created by